 If you don’t have a thermometer, pierce the thickest part of the chicken with a knife or skewer.
 If the juices run clear (not pink), itโs done.
 As a last resort, cut into a piece to ensure thereโs no pink meat near the bone.

-Keeping Warm Before Serving
+Keep Warm Before Serving

 Fried chicken is best when it is fresh and the skin is still crispy.
-Leftovers though will be good in the fridge for 2 to 3 days.
+Leftovers will be good in the fridge for 2 to 3 days.
 The skin will not be as crispy when reheated.

 To reheat in the oven, preheat to 375ยฐF.
 Place chicken on a wire rack over a baking sheet and heat for 10โ15 minutes, flipping halfway through.
 This keeps the crust crispy.